Last updated on February 3rd, 2024

 From Kumamoto To Aso By Bus

-Unfortunately, there is only bus is running between Kumamoto and Aso.
-The train service had been badly destroyed by 2016 earthquake.
-It needs time and a huge amount for reconstruction.
+There are buses are running between Kumamoto and Aso.
 The Kyushu Odan Bus is the only transport if you wish to get to Aso from Kumamoto by public transport.
 There are three buses per day (120 minutes, ¥1500).
 You can choose to board the bus from Kumamoto station or Kumamoto Sakuramachi Bus Terminal.

 Bus running between Kumamoto (熊本駅前) and Aso Station (阿蘇駅前):